 Mortgage servicers and lenders, along with Fannie Mae and Freddie Mac, were initially reluctant to participate in the program because it required a dollar-for-dollar match.
 As a result, of the nearly $2 billion available to help troubled California homeowners, only about one-sixth of that money has been distributed.
 However, the program has been changed so that the principal can be reduced without a matching contribution from the banks.

 Following this change, Fannie Mae and Freddie Mac dropped their opposition to the PRP and more banks, including the largest mortgage servicers such as Bank of America, Wells Fargo, and Chase, have agreed to sign on to the program.
 (Though these particular servicers are currently limiting their participation in PRP to loan recasts only.)

 To find out if your servicer is participating in PRP, go to http://keepyourhomecalifornia.org/participating-servicers.

 If the bank provides less than a 100% match, the assistance is provided in the form of a non-recourse, non-interest bearing subordinate loan secured by a junior lien that is recorded against the property.
-After five years, the subordinate lien will be released.
+After a certain number of years, the subordinate lien will be released.
 You only need to repay the loan if you sell the home for a profit or refinance (and take cash out) during that time.